 Steak Grilling Tips

-For grilling you should buy a steak that is at least an inch thick, apply the rub* about an hour before you plan on grilling it, and leave the steak out for an hour or so to bring it to room temperature – I know what you’re thinking, but trust me on this one.
+To achieve the desired temperature of steak every time, you should invest in an instant-read digital thermometer.
+Next, buy a steak that is at least an inch thick.
+Apply the rub (I use a variety of excellent rubs from Savory Spice Shop) about an hour before you plan on grilling it, and leave the steak out for an hour or so to bring it to room temperature.
+I know what you’re thinking, but trust me on this one.
 Every grill book I’ve read or video I’ve watched recommends setting steaks out up to two hours before grilling.
-Here’s a video from Holiday Kitchen with some other great tips for the perfect grilled steak.
+Here’s a video from Summer Kitchen with some other great tips for the perfect grilled steak.

-Serve with grilled veggies and a baked potato with all the trimmings and you da man! or the wo-man..
-Enjoy 🙂
+Serve with grilled veggies and a baked potato with all the trimming along with a nice bottle of Cab and Enjoy!